 Workability of fresh concrete is a complex system involving numerous parameters such as flow capability, mobility, stability, pump capacity, compatibility, elimination capacity, and isolation bleeding.

-Workability of fresh concrete is a complex system of two essential parameters.
+Workability of fresh concrete is a complex system of two essential parameters as follows:

 Consistency: The ability of fresh concrete to circulate constantly.

-Homogeneity: Homogeneity means uniform and stable distribution of materials such as cement, aggregates and water and provides resistance to separation.
+Homogeneity: It means uniform and stable distribution of materials such as cement, aggregates and water and provides resistance to separation.